sgodbillon/reactivemongo-demo-app/README.md

 // apply this enumerator to the iteratee enumerator(iteratee)
 ```
-## About the web application
+## About the Web Application

 This web application uses all these features from MongoDB and MongoAsync.
-Obviously, they are adapated to fit the Play concepts - take a look to the code and start your own application!
+Obviously, they are adapated to fit the Play concepts - take a look to the code and start your own!

 Author: [Stephane Godbillon](https://twitter.com/sgodbillon)